The capital of South Korea in East Asia is something special, something emphasized by the fact that it’s officially known as the “Seoul Special City.”

 It serves as both an observation deck and as a broadcasting tower for radio and television broadcasting companies such as KBS, MBC, and SBS.

 This fountain is referred to as the “Moonlight Rainbow Fountain” and features 10,000 LED nozzles that create an amazing spectacle at night.
 It runs for 1,140 meters (3,740 feet) along the bridge and shoots out 190 tons of water per minute.

-The bridge is located in downtown Seoul and crosses the Han River.
+The bridge in South Korea is located in downtown Seoul and crosses the Han River.
 It’s a double-deck bridge that was completed between 1980 and 1982 and features a girder bridge design.

 5. Bukchon Hanok Village

 The Bukchon Hanok Village is located on top of a hill near the Gyeongbokgung Palace in the heart of the city.
 It’s a traditional Korean village that has been preserved for over 600 years.

 This also means that you can admire traditional Korean architecture here in the small alleys.
 These houses are referred to as “Hanok” and were constructed for the first time at the beginning of the Joseon Dynasty in the 14th century.

 Although it looks like a low-level residential area today, this was the main residential neighborhood of high-level officials during the Joseon Dynasty.

 Official website: Seoul Hanok